antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 Question 2c:

-*Due to the large difference in the signals wit will not be smart in this case to take the average.
+*Due to the large difference in the signals, it will not be smart to take the average in this case.
 The successors of this platform are designed differently as well as the isolation methods.
 For the newer platforms there is no degradation and the probesets designed for the same gene give more or less the same signal.*

 Question 3a: